Estimated reading time: 4 minutes

 Financing may offer tax advantages.

 When it comes time to do your business taxes, there is nothing better than being able to deduct the cost of equipment.
 The Section 179 tax deduction lets you do this if your equipment is eligible.
-In 2022, this IRS tax ruling allows business owners to deduct up to $1 million worth of qualifying equipment purchased or financed and put into use before midnight, December 31, 2022.
+In 2023, this IRS tax ruling allows business owners to deduct up to $1,160,000 worth of qualifying equipment purchased or financed and put into use before midnight, December 31, 2023.
 In addition, bonus depreciation is an additional tax benefit that you might use.
 It lets you deduct a percentage of the cost of the equipment.
-The current bonus depreciation limit in 2022 is 100%, and it will decrease to 80% in 2023.
+The current bonus depreciation limit in 2023 is 80%, which will decrease to 60% in 2024.

 There are guidelines to follow with the Section 179 tax provision, and not all types of equipment are eligible for the deduction.
 Make sure you consult with your accountant before purchasing or financing any equipment.
 They have the knowledge and expertise to provide you with recommendations relating to equipment acquisition and income taxes.

-Today’s uncertain economy, along with increased competition, is presenting challenges to small businesses across the United States.
+Today’s uncertain economy and increased competition are presenting challenges to small businesses across the United States.
 As a result, they are looking at ways to reduce their operating expenses without affecting their productivity or compromising their service level.
 Equipment financing helps business owners acquire much-needed equipment by lowering the upfront costs.
 The monthly payments are predictable and manageable, and the equipment can help generate profits right away.